TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/UsingPhpdoc.rst

 Additionally you should add a phpDoc_ block if additional information seems
 appropriate:

 *   An example would be the detailed description of the content of arrays using the Object[] notation.

 *   If the return type is mixed and cannot be annotated strictly, add a
     @return tag.

 *   If parameters or return types have specific syntactical requirements: document that!

 The different parts of a phpDoc_ statement after the keyword are separated by **one single space.**

-Class Information Block
+Class information block
 =======================

 ((to be written))